Melissa King

 Melissa King (born October 11, 1983) is an American chef and television personality.
 King is known for her appearances on the reality competition series Top Chef.
 She first appeared on the twelfth season of Top Chef: Boston, placing fourth; she then returned for the seventeenth season, Top Chef: All-Stars L.A., which she won.
-She specialises in modern Californian cuisine with Asian flavors.
+She specializes in modern Californian cuisine with Asian flavors.

 Early life and education

-King grew up in Los Angeles, California and is the younger of two sisters.
-Her parents are Chinese immigrants, who moved from Hong Kong to Los Angeles in the late 1960s.
-Her mother was an aerospace engineer and her father, an electrical engineer.
+King grew up in Los Angeles, California and was the younger of two sisters.
+Her parents were Chinese immigrants, who moved from Hong Kong to Los Angeles in the late 1960s.
+Her mother was an aerospace engineer and her father an electrical engineer.
 She attended the University of California, Santa Barbara, before transferring to the University of California, Irvine, where she graduated with a B.A. in cognitive science.
 She then attended The Culinary Institute of America in Hyde Park, New York, earning an A.A. in culinary arts.
-She is also a certified level 1 Sommelier from The Court of Master Sommeliers.